Timwi/KtaneSouvenir/readme.md

 - The compiled binary `SouvenirLib.dll` is included in the git repo to allow people to build Souvenir in Unity without needing to compile the source.

 ## Adding new module support

+First, ensure that there isn’t already a contributor working on adding the module you are hoping to implement.
+The KTANE Discord server has a thread for this (https://discord.com/channels/160061833166716928/1133454524435148860) where our efforts are coordinated.

 The actual source code is in `Lib`.
 Open `Lib/Souvenir.sln` in Visual Studio to get started.